GrindeLab/PCA/code/README.md

 Before you begin, you will need to download/install the following:

-- the TOPMed Analysis Pipeline (and its associated R packages and software --- see https://github.com/UW-GAC/analysis_pipeline)
+- the TOPMed Analysis Pipeline (and its associated R packages and software) --- see https://github.com/UW-GAC/analysis_pipeline
-- ADMIXTURE
+- ADMIXTURE (if you want to estimate admixture proportions as well as running PCA; otherwise skip this) --- https://dalexander.github.io/admixture/

-You may also need to install or update various R packages (e.g., gdsfmt, SNPRelate, SeqArray, argparser, SeqVarTools, dplyr, tidyr, ggplot2, RColorBrewer) although some of this will be taken care of by running the `install_packages.R` script provided in the TOPMed Analysis Pipeline.
+You may also need to install or update various R packages (e.g., gdsfmt, SNPRelate, SeqArray, argparser, SeqVarTools, dplyr, tidyr, ggplot2, RColorBrewer) although much of this should be taken care of by running the `install_packages.R` script provided in the TOPMed Analysis Pipeline.

 ## Filter

-We used `bcftools` to restrict our analyses to biallelic single nucleotide variants.
+First, we used `bcftools` to restrict our analyses to biallelic single nucleotide variants:

 - `step1_filter.sh`

 ## Convert VCF to GDS

-We then converted the filtered VCF file produced by `bcftools` to GDS format so that we could use the TOPMed Analysis Pipeline for the remaining steps.
+We then converted the filtered VCF file produced by `bcftools` to GDS format (required by the TOPMed Analysis Pipeline):

 - `step2_vcf2gds.sh`

 ## Find Unrelated Samples

+Next, we used two rounds of the iterative procedure proposed by [Conomos et al.](https://www.sciencedirect.com/science/article/pii/S0002929715004930) to identify a subset of mutually unrelated individuals.
+This procedure is implemented by the TOPMed Analysis Pipeline.
+For us, the process looked like this:

+- run KING to get initial kinship estimates: `step3a_king.sh`
+- run PC-AiR to find unrelated samples: `step3b_pcair_1.sh`
+- run PCRelate to update kinship estimates: `step3c_pcrelate_1.sh`
+- run PC-AiR again to find unrelated samples: `step3d_pcair_2.sh`

+You could continue this process, iterating between PC-AiR and PCRelate, but we stopped after just two rounds.
+See Conomos et al. for recommendations.

 ## Optional: Run ADMIXTURE

+The COPDGene study includes both African Americans and European Americans, but self-identified race/ethnicity information was not provided with our dbGaP download.
+To identify and restrict our analyses to African American samples only, we performed an unsupervised ADMIXTURE analysis.
+This step could be skipped depending on the dataset you are working with, so we provide just a brief overview of the steps here:

+- run LD pruning on each chromosome: `step4a_ld_pruning.sh`
+- combine list of LD-pruned variants into a single file: `step4b_combine_variants.sh`
+- convert to PLINK format: `step4c_gds2bed.sh`
+- run ADMIXTURE: `step4d_admixture.sh`

+Based on these estimated admixture proportions (using K = 2), we created a vector containing the IDs of individuals we hypothesized to be African American.
+We saved this vector as `admixture_proportions/AA_admixture_unsup_K2.RData` so that we could restrict later analyses to this subset only.

 ## Run PCA

+To conclude, we again used the TOPMed Analysis Pipeline to run PCA (with and without LD pruning and filtering) and check SNP loadings.
+This step consisted of the following:

+- create `.config` files for TOPMed Analysis Pipeline: `step5a_create_config.sh`
+- run PCA (and LD pruning and filtering) using SNPRelate: `step5b_snprelate.sh`
+- calculate SNP loadings for each set of PCs: `step5c_snp_loadings.sh`
+- plot SNP loadings: `step5d_plot_snp_loadings.sh`